entomb/yepnope/README.md

     }

     if(response.false){
-      return 'ups! i\'ll do anothing thing then!';
+      return 'ups! i\'ll do something else then!';
     }

     if(!response.false && !response.true){